antialiasis/swordshield-data/README.md

 ## The optimized `json` format

-Since reading a whole JSON file in memory might be expensive, JSON files are formatted in a way that each line represents an full JSON object in a list.
+Since reading a whole JSON file in memory might be expensive, JSON files are formatted in a way that each line represents a full JSON object in a list.

 This way, you can read big files line by file, decoding each line from JSON to an object.

-The only thing your parser needs to do is to skip the first and last lines (which are `[\n` and `]\n` respectively) and trim the trailing comma `,` of each line.
+The only thing your JSON parser needs to do is to skip the first and last lines (which are `[\n` and `{}]\n` respectively) and trim the trailing comma `,` of each line.

 ## Credits